-Peter Hince worked for Queen for 12 years as roadie for the band’s singer Freddie Mercury and for bassist John Deacon.
+Queen's lead singer Freddie Mercury was an enigmatic man of mystery to many.
+But Peter Hince worked for Queen for 12 years as roadie for Mercury and for bassist John Deacon.
 When Hince started out with the band in 1975, they were recording the classic album A Night At The Opera.
 He bowed out after their huge show at Knebworth on August 9, 1986 – what turned out to be Queen’s final performance with Mercury.

 Hince tells of his career with the band in his book Queen Unseen.
 It offers a revealing insight into the life of the frontman and the years in which Queen became one of the biggest bands in the world.

 Here, Hince tells us about Mercury: the man behind the myth.
 He spills the beans about the other members of Queen – Deacon, guitarist Brian May and drummer Roger Taylor.
 And he reveals the truth about that legendary Queen party…

 Freddie Mercury: getting to know Queen's lead singer

 You knew Freddie Mercury well.
 What was he really like as a person?